Vonng/go-itunes-search/README.md

 ## App

+for those user who only interested in Application rather than music.  `github.com/Vonng/go-itunes-search/app` provides a more precise representation of iOS application: `App`.

-`App` is an enhanced version of `Entity`, you may choose it instead of using Entry directly.
+`App` is an enhanced version of `Entity`.

 It provides some additinoal features:

 - more friendly & shorter field names.
 - fetch extra fields like `InAppPurchase`,`Reviews`,`RelatedApps`,`SupportedSites`, etc...
 - Parser to fetch extra fields from corresponding country's store.
-- ORM Mapping to RDS table.
+- ORM Mapping to `PostgreSQL` table defined in [`app/app.ddl`](app/app.ddl) , can be used by `go-pg`
 - Pretty print template

+While it introduce two more dependency: `goquery` for parsing iTunes Page, `go-pg` for `Save` function.

 ```go
 type App struct {